barraponto/attendance/README.md

 ## What this module sets out to do

-*Attendance* implements a custom entity type to register attendance by users to event (date-field-enabled) nodes.
+*Attendance* implements a custom entity type to register attendance by users to (event) nodes.
 The Attendance entity supports bundles for different node types and is itself fully fieldable.
-By default, Attendance entities have a user id (attendee), email (in case of anonymous attendees), a node id (the event node) and a boolean public status.
+By default, Attendance entities have a user id (attendee), email (in case of anonymous attendees), a node id (the attended node) and a boolean public status.

+# FEATURES

+* attendance form blocks
+* views-based attendance reports per node
+* views-based attedance listings in blocks

 ## TO DO

-*Attendance* bundles already support picking a geofield from the event node to geofence the attendance form submissions.
+*Attendance* bundles already support picking a geofield from the node to geofence the attendance form submissions.
 It still lacks the actual geofencing implementation.

 Further development includes:

-* attendance blocks (ajax-enabled entity forms in block)
+* ajaxifying attendance form blocks
 * client-side geofencing
 * proper permission settings
 * supporting user geofields for logged-in users
-* views-enabled attendance reports per event